Kaspersky Anti-Virus

 Kaspersky Anti-Virus (Антивирус Касперского (Antivirus Kasperskogo); formerly known as AntiViral Toolkit Pro; often referred to as KAV) is a proprietary antivirus program developed by Kaspersky Lab.
 It is designed to protect users from malware and is primarily designed for computers running Microsoft Windows and macOS, although a version for Linux is available for business consumers.
+Since 2023, Kaspersky has moved to a subscription model, and in the new lineup, Kaspersky Anti-Virus was replaced by Kaspersky Standard.

 Product

 Kaspersky Anti-Virus features include real-time protection, detection and removal of viruses, trojans, worms, spyware, adware, keyloggers, malicious tools and auto-dialers, as well as detection and removal of rootkits.

 Microsoft Windows users may download an antivirus rescue disk that scans the host computer during booting inside an isolated Linux environment.
-In addition, Kaspersky Anti-Virus prevents itself from being disabled by malware without user permission via password access prompts upon disabling protection elements and changing internal settings.
-It also scans incoming instant messenger traffic, email traffic, automatically disables links to known malware hosting sites while using Internet Explorer or Firefox, and includes free technical support and free product upgrades within paid-subscription periods.
+Kaspersky Anti-Virus prevented itself from being shut down by malware without user authorization, functionality included scanning email and instant messenger traffic, and automatically disabling links to known malware hosting sites when using Internet Explorer or Firefox.
+In 2025, Kaspersky Standard provides protection against malware, ransomware, anti-phishing, real-time analysis of malicious sites, VPN connectivity and performance optimization.

 Limits

-Kaspersky Anti-Virus lacks certain features found in Kaspersky Internet Security.
-These missing features include a personal firewall, HIPS, Secure Keyboard, AntiSpam, AntiBanner and parental control tools.

-Also, Kaspersky, like the majority of its competitors, is incompatible with many other anti-virus and anti-spyware software.
+Kaspersky, like the majority of its competitors, is incompatible with many other anti-virus and anti-spyware software, and is a type of program designed to run as the main Anti-Malware on the device.